SizhiChen/Virtual-Pet-Care/README.md

 ## 📚 Citations

-All code in this project was written independently using course materials and standard Java documentation.
+All source code in this project was written independently using standard Java libraries and course-provided materials.

-All visual assets (including pet images, action animations, and UI graphics) were **originally generated by ChatGPT (OpenAI's image generation feature)** and are free for use in this project.
+All visual assets (including pet animations, interaction images, and UI icons) were **generated using ChatGPT's image generation feature** and are free to use within this project.

-No external websites, libraries, or publications were referenced for implementation logic or visual content.
+No external libraries, tutorials, or websites were used in the development or implementation of this program.

 ## 📚 Citations